Edgarsar/Tweeter/README.md

 ## Getting Started

--Install dependencies using the `npm install` command.
+- Install dependencies using the `npm install` command.
--Start the web server using the `npm run local` command.
+- Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
--Go to <http://localhost:8080/> in your browser.
+- Go to <http://localhost:8080/> in your browser.